On the RSS agenda, Kashi older than Ayodhya, first reference was in 1959

 In March 2014, before the Narendra Modi government came to power, Singhal had claimed there were 30,000 sites like Ayodhya, Mathura and Kashi that were “illegally occupied by Muslims”, according to a report by the RSS-affiliated magazine The Organiser.

-After the November 9, 2019 judgment of the Supreme Court on Ayodhya, while RSS chief Mohan Bhagwat suggested that the Sangh Parivar would keep away from Mathura and Kashi and focus on “vyakti nirman” (character building), VHP working president Alok Kumar had said: “About Kashi and Mathura, I must make it clear that Supreme Court judgment is not the end of the story, it is the beginning.”
+After the November 9, 2019 judgment of the Supreme Court on Ayodhya, while RSS chief Mohan Bhagwat suggested that the Sangh Parivar would keep away from Mathura and Kashi and focus on “vyakti nirman” (character building), VHP working president Alok Kumar had said: “The Ayodhya issue has just been resolved.
+Once the temple is built, we will think about Kashi, Mathura issues.”

 In fact, after the demolition of the Babri Masjid in 1992, a popular slogan of the Sangh Parivar was: “Ayodhya to bas jhaanki hai, Kashi Mathura baaki hai (Ayodhya is just the beginning, Kashi and Mathura are still left).”